Stansted Mountfitchet: Landmarks

 Other village attractions include the House on the Hill Toy Museum, which its owners claim "is the largest toy museum in the World".
 Located next to Mountfitchet Castle and Norman Village of 1066, both attractions are owned by Alan Goldsmith.
 The museum opened in 1991 and holds over 80,000 toys, mostly from the 1950s to the 1990s.
 A working windmill built in 1787 is in the village, and is open to the public once a month.

 During the Second World War, the US Air Force constructed an airfield near the village.
 After the war ended, it was subsequently taken over by the government and developed as a commercial airport.
-Today, London Stansted Airport is accessible by road from Junction 8 of the M11 motorway, near Bishop's Stortford and direct by train from London Liverpool Street.
+Today, London Stansted Airport is accessible by road from Junction 8 of the M11 motorway, near Bishop's Stortford and direct by train from London Liverpool Street on the Stansted Express which is run by Greater Anglia.
 The airport complex straddles the three civil parishes of Stansted Mountfitchet, Elsenham and Takeley, with the main passenger facilities being in Takeley parish.